 I joined MTSU in November 2007 and worked as secretary for the Student Government Association.
-In April 2010 I became secretary for Judicial Affairs & Mediation Services.
+In April 2010 I became secretary for the Office of Judicial Affairs and Mediation Services.

 MTSU is the perfect place for me to work because I am a mother of 3 children and have always loved being around children of all ages.
 When working in the Student Government Association, the students always referred to me as their "other mother."
-In Judicial Affairs & Mediations Services I feel that my love for children helps me make students feel at ease when they come to our office for judicial meetings.
+In the Office of Judicial Affairs I feel that my love for children helps me make students feel at ease when they come to our office for judicial meetings.

 Working at MTSU is very rewarding opportunity for me, and I love working at such a

 Student traffic citation appeals are heard by the Court of Traffic Appeals.
 Please visit the Student Government Association web site for full information.